DSU At Home

 A Letter to corona - by Quiana Hutchins

-It’s time to register your student organization for the 2020-2021 academic year!
+It’s not too late to register your student organization for the 2020-2021 academic year!
 The Office of Student Leadership and Activities (OSLA) is happy to announce a way for you to complete the Student Organization Registration process online and to submit your materials electronically.
 To do so, please follow the below easy steps.
-The deadline for registration is Friday, May 1, 2020.
+The registration deadline has been extended to Friday, July 31, 2020.
 OSLA looks forward to receiving your registration materials.

-Please do not hesitate to contact osla [at] desu.edu (OSLA )should you have questions.
+Please do not hesitate to contact OSLA at osla [at] desu.edu should you have questions.

 Student Health Services